leahgibson/runlytics/README.md

 Code for applying ridge regression to data.
 Currently uses LOO CV given the small dataset that I have, but could be changed to a train-test split for larger datasets.

+## nn_data_prep.py

+Code for organizing data to use to predict my 50k race time.

+## race_prediction.py

+Using a regression model and a small NN to predict my 50k race time.